 Review 1

-The MTAB will review the MTA(s) recommendations and supporting data gathered in the Concept Development Phase and provide a recommendation on three-to-five MTIs to proceed into Phase II: Program Development.
+The MTAB will review the MTA(s) recommendations and supporting data gathered in the Concept Development Phase and provide a recommendation on three to five MTIs to proceed into Phase II: Program Development.
 This recommendation to proceed will then authorize additional funding for program development beyond funding in Phase I. After meeting with the MTAB, the MTA(s) would file a Tier II Annual Budget Advice Letter (ABAL) with the Commission to seek budgetary approval for the MTIs recommended to progress to Stage 3.

 Phase II: Program Development